TBSten/mirrorball/README.md

-# mirrorball -kotlin web framework powered by compose-
+# mirrorball -kotlin web framework powered by compose-runtime

 mirrorball ("Mirabo") is a framework for developing web apps using Kotlin and Jetpack Compose.